• About

 In the USA, every month about 543,000 new businesses start, but in the first two years only seven out of 10 is still in business, where as after five years 5 out of 10 are still around.
 Interestingly enough, the businesses that manage to survive for 5 years, about 70% follow a strategic business plan (Nazar, 2013).

-A business plan triggers having a long term Strategy
+A business plan triggers having a Long Term Strategy

 Stick to strategy: strategic planning is setting a longer-term goal for the business and developing a plan to achieve it.
 In business planning making a business strategy develops a sense of where the business is right now, where you want your business to be in future and what you need to do to get there (Nazar, 2013).